khushipatt/Document-Clustering-Model/README.md

 | `wordcloud` | Actually generating the word clouds |
 | `pandas / numpy` | Handling the data |
 | `scipy` | Supporting the hierarchical clustering math |

----

-## 💡 Quick glossary (if you're reading this before a viva)

-**TF-IDF** — a way to turn text into numbers where words that are rare but frequent in one document get higher scores.

-**K-Means** — you pick K, it randomly places K center points, assigns every document to the nearest center, moves the centers to the average of their group, and repeats until nothing changes.

-**Agglomerative Clustering** — starts with N clusters (one per document), then keeps merging the two closest ones until you hit your target K.

-**LDA** — treats each document as a mixture of topics rather than forcing it into one bucket.
-It figures out what topics explain the data best.

-**PCA** — since TF-IDF gives each document hundreds of dimensions, PCA squishes that down to 2D so we can actually plot it.

-**Silhouette Score** — measures how similar a document is to its own cluster compared to other clusters.
-Higher is better.

----

 *Semester 6 NLP project 🎓*